 - Physical custody and residence means living with the child and having the daily care and control of the child.
 One parent can have sole physical custody even if the parents have joint legal custody.

-If both parents want custody of the child, the court looks at all important facts to decide on the best interests of the child.
+If both parents want custody of the child, the court looks at the following factors to decide on the best interests of the child.
 These are:

 - A child’s physical, emotional, cultural, spiritual, and other needs.
-How does the parents’ plans for the child affect these needs and the child’s development?
+How do the parents’ plans for the child affect these needs and the child’s development?

 - Does the child have any special medical, mental health, or educational issues that need special parenting arrangements or access to services?

 - What does the child want?
-If the court decides the child is able, old enough and mature enough to make a choice.
+The child’s wishes may influence the court if the court decides the child is able, old enough and mature enough to make a choice.

 - Has domestic abuse happened in either parent’s household or relationship?
-What are the details of what happened and will it affect parenting or the child’s safety or needs?
+What are the details of what happened, and does it affect parenting or the child’s safety or needs?

 - Does a parent have physical, mental, or chemical health issues that affect the child’s safety or developmental needs?